The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 There are multiple ways you can train your vertical; some of these ways are by looking up videos on YouTube or joining a vertical training program.

-When watching videos on YouTube, it can be hit-or-miss if you get reputable information.
+Watching videos on YouTube can be hit-or-miss if you get reputable information.

-If watching YouTube make sure you are not taking any unnecessary risk by using dangerous techniques and methods that could cause season-ending injuries.
+If watching YouTube, ensure you are not taking any unnecessary risk by using dangerous techniques and methods that could cause season-ending injuries.

 But if you are looking into a program, check out the top 2 rated vertical training programs below…